The 2 period RSI developed by Larry Connors is a mean reversion strategy which provides a short-term buy-sell signal.

 The strategy gives a probable buy signal when 2-period RSI goes below 10 (lower the better) which is regarded as highly oversold.
 Similarly move above 90 generates sell signal (of course higher the better) which is seen as a highly overbought zone.

-This strategy basically comprises four steps which are discussed below-
+The trading strategy using connor’s 2-period RSI basically comprises of four steps which are discussed below-

 1. Identification of long-term trend